javifm86/hugo-site/content/blog/2024-06-27-mac-initial-setup/index.en.md

 - Change the view to list and add the column Date modified.
 - Go to `View` and enable `Show path bar` and `Show status bar`.
-- Drag and drop my most used folders to the left side for quick access, like for example `Github`.
+- Drag and drop my most used folders to the left side for quick access, such as `Github`.
 - In `View`, go to `Customize toolbar` and get rid of anything I don't use, like tags, groups, etc.
 - `Finder > Settings > Advanced` and select **Current folder** for the `When performing a search` field.